awmacpherson/SWIPs/SWIPs/swip-35.md

 ##### Postage batch utilisation

 The quota represented by the set of storage slots of a batch is evenly distributed in a number of buckets, as it also serves to force balanced use across neighbourhoods.
-Even though the most effecient utilisation of a batch is if stamps can max out each bucket, already a single bucket filled up will make an immutable batch practically not usable since, as it has no slots available in the bucket filled, it cannot be guaranteed to stamp just any chunk.[^31]
+Even though the most effecient utilisation of a batch is if stamps can max out each bucket, already a single bucket filled up will make an immutable batch practically not usable since, as it has no slots available in the bucket filled, it cannot be guaranteed to stamp just any chunk[^31].

-[^31] Incomplete utilisation can be counteracted with making sure you can reassign the 'same' chunk to another bucket by either [mining]() or having availability guaranteed by a constant influx of chunks (see section below).
-On the other hand, with the variance limited, the actual discount can also be made explicit in the current system, and, therefore [user expectations of their quota purchased that is suggested bt the batch depth must be modulated by factoring in the packed address chunks needed to represent files, and the manifest nodes to serve as directories, erasure code parities
+[^31]: Incomplete utilisation can be counteracted with making sure you can reassign the 'same' chunk to another bucket by either [mining]() or having availability guaranteed by a constant influx of chunks (see section below).
+On the other hand, with the variance limited, the actual discount can also be made explicit in the current system, and, therefore [user expectations of their quota purchased that is suggested by the batch depth must be modulated by factoring in the packed address chunks needed to represent files, and the manifest nodes to serve as directories as well as erasure code parities, etc.

 Instead the volume called [*effective utilisation*](https://www.overleaf.com/4919957411cgrncysjqrmv#3b42ca) must be given to users.
-The effective batch  utilisation rate increases with overall volume implying a natural overhead for small batches[^1]
+The effective batch  utilisation rate increases with overall volume implying a natural overhead for small batches[^1].

 [^1]: or more naturally put, there is an incerasing discount rate when purchasing larger volumes.